sjoerdvankreel/firefly-synth-2/README.md

 * Same state variable filter: https://www.cytomic.com/files/dsp/SvfLinearTrapOptimised2.pdf.
 * Stole the color-morphing noise algo from here: https://sampo.kapsi.fi/PinkNoise/.
 * Stole the new osci algos from here: https://www.taletn.com/reaper/mono_synth/.
 You have to download the zip to get at the PolyBLEP source for all waveforms.

+# Build it
+As always.
+Git clone recursive, build scripts are in /scripts, build_windows.bat Debug|RelWithDebInfo|Release.

 # Screenshot
 <img alt="Screenshot" src="demo/screenshot.png"/>